The Pros and Cons of a Remote Workforce

 2. Lack of human element

 There’s definitely something to be said about the energy of being in a room full of like-minded people working toward a common goal, and that’s an element you can’t quite replicate over a video call.
-Management may have concerns about reduced collaboration or creativity as a result of staff not being able to meet face to face on a regular basis.
+Management may have concerns about reduced collaboration or creativity due to staff not being able to meet face-to-face regularly.

 3. Not suitable for all employees